An epicurean adventure to: South Africa

 - Put the dough in a warm spot to rise for about 1 hour until it doubles in volume.

-- Spread a thin layer of oil on the work surface as well as your hands.
-Tip the dough onto the oiled work surface.
+- Lightly oil the work surface and your hands.
+Then, transfer the dough onto the oiled surface.

 - Shape the dough into a long log-shape.
 Using a sharp knife, divide it into equal portions.
 For this recipe, dividing it into 150g portions will yield eight vetkoek of a good size.Pro Tip: When dividing the dough, push the knife down into the dough instead of 'sawing' through.
 This helps "seal" each portion of dough.